Studio

 Welcome to the Studio page.
 I have included a few photos of my workplace surroundings, along with some "process" shots.
 The studio takes up exactly half of the 30 ft x 30 ft barn, along with the attached kiln building, as shown below.

-The photo to the left is 5 years old or so - I have since taken the kiln apart and moved the burners to the front and back as seen in the second shot.
-Each firng takes 11 or 12 hours.
-The final temperature is 2350F (cone 9 - 10).
+The first photo shows the burners in the side of the kiln.
+I have since taken the kiln apart and moved the burners to the front and back as seen in the second shot.
+Each firing takes 11 or 12 hours.
+The final temperature is approximately 2350F (cone 9 - 10).

 I fire all my work in two firings.
-The initial firing is called a "bisque" or "biscuit" firing, and is about half as hot as the final "glaze" firing.
+The initial firing is called a "bisque" or "biscuit" firing, and is not nearly as hot as the final "glaze" firing.
 This strengthens the raw pieces enough to be handled more easily during the glazing process.

 It takes me about 2 months to make enough work to fill a bisque load.
 As you can see from the first photo, The work must be very carefully, but densely, stacked for the bisque load.
 For this reason, I can get two or more glaze loads from each bisque load.
 The pieces in the glaze load cannot touch, so they take up much more room.